-6 Takeaways From Election Night 2020
+Results Still Unclear And 5 Other Takeaways From Election Night 2020

 Well, we still don't know who the president-elect is.